syorn96/pod-cats/README.md

 ## Project Idea and Descriptions

 Pod Cats is a social media and educational application designed for your pet cat.
 This online application will allow cat owners to post and share pictures of their cute and diabolical best friend.
-Additionally users will be able to comment on cat posts from other owners, learn about random cat facts and read random cat articles.
+Additionally users will be able to view posts from other cat enthusiasts.

 ## Choice of API and proof of concept